 The good news for German players is that a new law passed in 2020 will finally see online gambling, sports betting, and online poker be legal in 2021.

 As of the 1st of July 2021, players in Germany will be able to enjoy their favourite gambling activities with peace of mind at top German online casinos.
-It must be noted that there will be strict regulations in place such as limited betting on sports and maximum bets of €1 when playing online slots.
+It must be noted that there will be strict regulations in places such as limited betting on sports and maximum bets of €1 when playing online slots.

 For now, players are still allowed to partake in online gambling thanks to the EU’s ruling of 2016 stating that unlicensed foreign operators cannot be restricted or penalized due to the difficulty of getting an online gambling licence from Germany.
 Players are therefore free to play at any offshore online casinos.

-Before you sign up at just about any of the hundreds of online casinos available it would be wise to take a glance at our list of top-rated online casinos offering their services to those residing in Germany.
+Before you sign up at just about any of the hundreds of online casinos available it would be wise to take a glance at our list of top-rated German online casinos offering their services to those residing in Germany.
 These online casinos have been reviewed to ensure they are safe to play at, provide excellent service, superb bonuses and a stress-free gaming environment.